JanssenProject/jans/head/cedarling/integrations/cedarling-opa/index.md

 }
 ```

-Note
+!!! note
     Following AuthZen specification, any errors during authorization will result in a false decision, and error details will be provided in the context field of the response.

 ## Building

-Note
+!!! note
     The FFI binding and OPA plugin can be built on Windows, macOS and Linux, but building on Linux is recommended and documented below.
 To build on Windows or macOS, simply follow the build instructions without Makefile and replace the binding library name as such:

     - Windows: `cedarling_go.dll`, `cedarling_go.dll.lib`
     - macOS: `libcedarling_go.dylib`

     For instructions on dynamic linking on Windows and macOS, please refer to the binding [documentation](https://github.com/JanssenProject/jans/tree/main/jans-cedarling/bindings/cedarling_go#build-your-go-application-with-dynamic-linking).

 Required: